Eggnog Cookies

 • Preheat oven to 350 degrees.
 Line a cookie sheet with parchment paper.

-• In a mixing bowl, add in the butter and sugar.
+• In a mixing bowl, add in the 1 cup butter and 1 1/4 cups granulated sugar.
 Beat with a hand mixer until light and fluffy.
-It will take about 2 - 3 minutes.
+It will take about 2 – 3 minutes.

-• Add in the eggnog and mix until combined.
+• Add in the 3/4 cup eggnog and mix until combined.
 Scrape down the sides of the bowl.

-• Add in the egg and vanilla extract and mix until incorporated.
+• Add in the1 teaspoon vanilla extract and 1 large egg.
+Mix until incorporated.

-• Add in the all the dry ingredients and beat until the flour is just incorporated.
+• Add in the 3 1/2 cups all-purpose flour, 1 teaspoon ground cinnamon, 1/2 teaspoon baking soda, and 1/2 teaspoon saltBeat until the flour is just incorporated.

 • Scoop out the cookie dough using a large cookie scoop.